Computer glitches disrupt classes as schools return online

 The Dallas and Fort Worth districts said they were working to fix problems with their phone lines and websites.

-“In this unprecedented school year, we must remain flexible and quickly adapt to changing conditions and circumstances like we noticed this morning,” said Houston Interim Superintendent Grenita Lathan.
+“In this unprecedented school year, we must remain flexible and quickly adapt to changing conditions and circumstances like we noticed this morning,” Houston interim Superintendent Grenita Lathan said.

 Blackboard Inc. announced late in the afternoon, about the time the school day was over in the eastern half of the country, that normal service had been restored.